Bioluminescence: Communication

 Communication in the form of quorum sensing plays a role in the regulation of luminescence in many species of bacteria.
 Small extracellularly secreted molecules stimulate the bacteria to turn on genes for light production when cell density, measured by concentration of the secreted molecules, is high.

 Pyrosomes are colonial tunicates and each zooid has a pair of luminescent organs on either side of the inlet siphon.
 When stimulated by light, these turn on and off, causing rhythmic flashing.
 No neural pathway runs between the zooids, but each responds to the light produced by other individuals, and even to light from other nearby colonies.
 Communication by light emission between the zooids enables coordination of colony effort, for example in swimming where each zooid provides part of the propulsive force.

 Some bioluminous bacteria infect nematodes that parasitize Lepidoptera larvae.
 When these caterpillars die, their luminosity may attract predators to the dead insect thus assisting in the dispersal of both bacteria and nematodes.
 A similar reason may account for the many species of fungi that emit light.
 Species in the genera Armillaria, Mycena, Omphalotus, Panellus, Pleurotus and others do this, emitting usually greenish light from the mycelium, cap and gills.
 This may attract night-flying insects and aid in spore dispersal, but other functions may also be involved.

-Quantula striata is the only known bioluminescent terrestrial mollusc.
+Quantula striata is the only known bioluminescent terrestrial mollusk.
 Pulses of light are emitted from a gland near the front of the foot and may have a communicative function, although the adaptive significance is not fully understood.

 Mimicry

 Bioluminescence is used by a variety of animals to mimic other species.
 Many species of deep sea fish such as the anglerfish and dragonfish make use of aggressive mimicry to attract prey.
 They have an appendage on their heads called an esca that contains bioluminescent bacteria able to produce a long-lasting glow which the fish can control.
 The glowing esca is dangled or waved about to lure small animals to within striking distance of the fish.

-The cookiecutter shark uses bioluminescence to camouflage its underside by counterillumination, but a small patch near its pectoral fins remains dark, appearing as a small fish to large predatory fish like tuna and mackerel swimming beneath it.
+The cookiecutter shark uses bioluminescence to camouflage its underside by counter-illumination, but a small patch near its pectoral fins remains dark, appearing as a small fish to large predatory fish like tuna and mackerel swimming beneath it.
 When such fish approach the lure, they are bitten by the shark.

 Female Photuris fireflies sometimes mimic the light pattern of another firefly, Photinus, to attract its males as prey.
 In this way they obtain both food and the defensive chemicals named lucibufagins, which Photuris cannot synthesize.

 South American giant cockroaches of the genus Lucihormetica were believed to be the first known example of defensive mimicry, emitting light in imitation of bioluminescent, poisonous click beetles.
 However, doubt has been cast on this assertion, and there is no conclusive evidence that the cockroaches are bioluminescent.